In Scotland, the NHS provides pregnancy, labour and postnatal (after birth) care.

 - help you plan for the birth and the first few weeks with your baby

-More about antenatal classes
+Learn more about antenatal classes during COVID-19

 Your maternity notes

-Your maternity notes have:
+Your maternity notes have information about:

-- information about any previous pregnancies
+- any previous pregnancies

 - your test results